-- 1.1 This report provides an update to the outstanding audits of the Borough Council's statements of accounts since and including 2019/2020. - 1.2 The Council finds itself in a position where the audit of its accounts has not been completed since 2019/2020.
-A report by the National Audit Office published in January 2023, reported that at 30 November 2022 there were 45 audits outstanding from 2019/2020. - 1.3 The Accounts and Audit Regulations 2015 ("the 2015 Regulations") set out detailed requirements for local authorities in relation to its annual audit and accounting processes.
-From the outset of the pandemic in 2020 the Government have extended the deadlines for producing a draft set of Accounts and for those accounts to be audited.
-The Government have recently confirmed that the deadline for producing a draft set of accounts for publication of unaudited accounts by 31 May 2023 for the 2022/2023 financial year. - 1.4 In June 2019 the then known Ministry of Housing, Communities and Local Government, commissioned a review of the effectiveness of local audit and the transparency of local authority financial reporting.
+- 1.1 This report provides context to the outstanding audits of the Borough Council's statements of accounts since and including 2019/2020.
+There is also an update from the Department for Levelling-up, Housing and Communities (DLUHC) at section 2. - 1.2 The Council finds itself in a position where the audit of its accounts has not been completed since 2019/2020.
+A report by the National Audit Office published in January 2023, reported that at 30 November 2022 there were 45 audits outstanding from 2019/2020. - 1.3 In June 2019 the then known Ministry of Housing, Communities and Local Government, commissioned a review of the effectiveness of local audit and the transparency of local authority financial reporting.
 The review, published in September 2020, is known as the Redmond Review, more detail is provided in section 6.
 The timing of that review indicates that there were issues with the local audit market before the impact of the pandemic, namely the growing regulatory demands on audit partners for additional diligence in their review of all systems supporting the production of an authority's accounts.
 The additional work placed upon authorities to respond to the pandemic and associated accounting and reporting requirements, further compounded issues that were already prevalent in audits of the local government sector.